Garden Canna Canna x generalis

 -

-Garden Canna prefers sunlight to light shade, soils with high organic matter, and slightly acidic pH.
+Garden Canna prefers sunlight to light shade, soils with high organic matter, in a variety of soils, clay, loam acidic and slightly alkaline.
+They can grow in shade but will not flower well.
 They grow best in moist, well-drained soils, but they can tolerate some standing water or drought once they are established.
 They have a high heat tolerance, but they are prone to wind damage.
+In warmer zones, the rhizomes may be left in the soil to over winter.
+After the first frost, cut the foliage down to the ground and cover with available mulch.
+In colder zones, dig up the rhizomes and bring inside and store them in peat or vermiculite in a cool dry space with temperatures between 45 - 50 degrees.
 The rhizomes should be planted after the last spring frost.
 It is best to plant the rhizomes at least 5 inches deep and 12 inches apart.
 Spent flowers should be removed to encourage continued flowering through the summer months.
-In warm climates, the rhizomes may be left in the ground over the winter.
-In areas where the plant is not winter hardy, the rhizomes should be lifted from the ground for winter storage.
-They should be stored in peat or vermiculite in a cool dry space.
 The plant may be propagated by seeds, rhizomes, and division.

 Their striking and brightly colored flowers make them an excellent choice for a border grouping, and their tropical feel works well in pool-side landscaping.

-Japanese Beetles may feed on the young leaves and flower buds.
+Insects, Diseases, and Other Plant Problems: Japanese beetles may feed on the young leaves and flower buds.
 Aster yellows cause dull yellowing of the leaves that eventually turn brown.
 The disease is spread by aphids.
 Slugs and snails may also chew on the leaves.
+Bud rot causes spots on the unfolding leaves running together along the leaf veins.
+They start as white but eventually turn black.
+Infected buds turn black before they open.
 The plant is susceptible to leaf-rolling caterpillars.
 Canna mosaic virus causes pale yellow stripes on the leaves.
 Leaf spot, rust, and bacterial blight may be also be found.
 The rhizomes will rot in poorly drained soils.

 VIDEO Created by Elisabeth Meyer for "Edibles, Bulbs, and Houseplants" a plant identification course formerly offered in partnership with Longwood Gardens.